A Short Story

 “If you’re looking for an introduction, I can’t help you,” said Gabriel, and sipped his coffee.
 “I don’t know any vampires.”

 Raucous laughter rang from the phone’s speakers.
 “Ah, Gabe, you’re such a wit.
 No wonder you’re my favorite author.
 Are you working on a manuscript?”

 “Drop it and write me a book about vampires.
 Gabe, what was that noise?
 Did you choke?”

 “That,” said Gabriel, “was the sound of your favorite author scoffing at you.”

 “Vampires are hot right now,” said the voice on the phone.
-“We’ve got to build up your cred as an author.
-A vampire novel will do the trick nicely.
+“We’ve got to build up your author cred.
+Vampires will do the trick—no publisher can resist a juicy vampire novel.
 You’re choking again, Gabe.”

 “Scoffing,” corrected Gabriel.
 “Phil, explain to me exactly how a shoddy vampire novel will build up my literary credibility.”

 “Your stuff is great, but it’s all niche,” said the voice on the phone, as though explaining to a toddler.
 “We’ve got to expand your platform.
 People read vampires.
 You write vampires.
 Bam!
 We’ve got magic.
 Anything you write about vampires will be a hit, or my name’s not Phil Lector.”

 Gabe, realizing sips were no longer adequate, gulped his coffee.
 “Tell me, Phil.
 After writing this vampire novel, can I get back to my current manuscript?”